A Novel Method to Constrain Tidal Quality Factor from A Non-synchronized Exoplanetary System: Constraint of in Target System

 Here, we omit $\max$ in equation (\ref{eq:Q_model}) for simplification (see also Figure \ref{fig:Qmin_dependence}).
 We note that this is consistent with a statistical result of $\log_\mathrm{10} (Q') \simeq 8.26\pm 0.14$, which was estimated from the relation between the planet/star mass ratio and the orbital separation of more than 200 systems with hot Jupiters, by assuming constant $Q'$ \citep[]{CollierCameron2018MNRAS}.
 We discuss the $\omega_\mathrm{tide}$ dependency of equation (\ref{eq:result_Q}) in Section \ref{subsec:weak_tide}

 Figure \ref{fig:result_NGTS10} also plots previous theoretical results based on the tidal interaction by the wave breaking mechanism \citep[the green square;][]{BarkerOgilvie2010MNRAS}, the non-linear damping mechanism \citep[the blue triangle;][]{Essick2016ApJ}, and the resonance locking \citep[the red circle;][]{MaFuller2021ApJ} (see Appendix \ref{app:tide_theory} for detail).
 The tidal quality factors derived from the wave braking and non-linear damping mechanisms are more than a hundred times smaller than our lower bound; in other words, these mechanisms predict considerably strong tidal torque, compared with that constrained by the NGTS-10 system.
 This suggests that the tidal efficiencies of these mechanisms should be weakened in the system with a slow rotator and a close-in gaseous planet.
-On the other hand, the resonance locking mechanism appears to provide a (marginally) consistent result with our constraint.
+On the other hand, the resonance locking mechanism appears to provide a consistent result with our constraint as this mechanism can quantitatively explain the current position of the NGTS-10 system.
 However, \citet[][]{MaFuller2021ApJ} show that this mechanism may be unlikely to be effective in the system of a low-mass star and a Jovian planet (see also Appendix \ref{app:tide_theory}).
-At the moment, we do not know any plausible mechanism that could work in the non-synchronized system (see Section \ref{subsec:weak_tide}).
+At the moment, we do not know any plausible explanation about the weak tide of this system (see Section \ref{subsec:weak_tide} for detail).

 Using the obtained constraint, we can discuss the orbital decay of NGTS-10 b.
 By substituting equations (\ref{eq:planet_Omega_eq}), (\ref{eq:tide_torque}) and (\ref{eq:result_Q}) and the value of Table \ref{tab:parameters_NGTS10} into the timescale of orbital decay $t_\mathrm{decay} \equiv (\mathrm{d} \ln \Omega_\mathrm{orb}/ \mathrm{d} t)^{-1}$, we derive $t_\mathrm{decay}$ for NGTS-10 b as